 Election monitoring is important to the advancement of gender equality in Cambodia because women have been under-represented in elected office and in other decision-making positions.
 Encouraging the full participation of women at all levels of democracy, starting with voter participation and election monitoring is part of a strategy to improve women’s equal participation in the political process.

 In 2016, all voters (including those who voted in the past) were required to register to vote between September 1, 2016 and November 29, 2016 for the local elections.
-Approximately 8 million voters were registered, but this is less than the number of eligible Cambodians.
+Approximately 8 million voters were registered, out of an estimated 9.8 million eligible Cambodians.
 Concerns have been raised that many migrants working overseas have not been registered to vote.

 Background on Election Laws:

 In 2015, the Cambodian government passed new laws on the National Election Committee and on national and local elections.
 NGO-CEDAW wrote analyses of the election laws passed in early 2015.
 You can read them here in English.
 LEMNA analysis; NEC Analysis